julienreszka/julienreszka/README.md

 ### ~Don't Repeat yourself (DRY)~

-Repeat yourself.
+Tight coupling makes a system less flexible and harder to maintain.

+**Repeat yourself.**

 Generalize only after a threshold of repetition.

-Duplications are less costly than wrong abstraction.
+Duplications are less costly than wrong abstractions.

 ### ~Keep it simple stupid (KISS)~

+Certain problems are inherently complex.

-Don't keep it simple stupid.
+**Don't keep it simple stupid.**

 Architecture it such it can be perfected.